ethanaobrien/Gamepad/readme.md

 A simple gamepad wrapper, using callbacks for events.

+This is written using classes, uses ES6 classes and arrow functions.
+Requires chrome 49 or greater.<br>
+The script will throw syntax errors on any older version of chrome.
+Other browsers not tested.

 To use reference the "gamepad.js" file in your website via a script tag.<br>
 This can be done by downloading the file or by using this url: https://raw.githack.com/ethanaobrien/Gamepad/main/gamepad.js